 Mineral Resource Estimate

-The database available for geology and mineral resource modelling comprises borehole information acquired by WISCO Century in 2011 and 2014.
+The database available for geology and mineral resource modelling comprises borehole information acquired in 2011 and 2014.
 This database contains information from 34 core boreholes (3393.1 metres) and 2 reverse circulation boreholes (198.0 metres).
 The subset of borehole data considered for mineral resource modelling comprises 13 core boreholes (1,301.6 metres) for which complete assay results are available.
 The boreholes are distributed on section lines spaced at 50 to 250 metres and borehole spacing along each section line of 50 to 100 metres.
 The assay database comprises 101 sample intervals from 13 boreholes assayed for the common major oxide elements.

 Mineral Resource Statement

 The optimization parameters include reasonable mining, processing, handling and shipping costs (average of US$60 per dry metric tonne of mineralization); long term prices for lump and fines direct shipping products benchmarked against other projects (averaging US$96 per dry metric tonne); penalties for deleterious elements; premiums for iron grade; and an exchange rate of US$ to CDN$ of 0.80.